brugr9/Heartbeat51/README.md

 ##### 2.3.2.1.
 Messaging Startup

-On `EventBeginPlay` an MQTT-Client is created and connected, with event `HeartbeatStandby` the Mesh Component 'heart' starts rotating and the TextRenderActor starts blinking. `OnConnect`, if the connection was accepted, the topic is subscribed. `OnMessage` the received MQTT-Client-Message payload is evaluated by calling event `HeartbeatUpdate` (see figure 2.6.).
+On `EventBeginPlay` an MQTT-Client is created and connected. `OnConnect`, if the connection was accepted, the topic is subscribed.
+With event `HeartbeatStandby` the Mesh Component 'heart' starts rotating and the TextRender-Actor starts blinking. `OnMessage` the received message is evaluated by calling event `HeartbeatUpdate` (see figure 2.6.).

 ![BP_PSL_Demo, Event Graph with Startup](Docs/UEProjectHeartbeat-BP_PSL_Demo_Startup.png)
 *Figure 2.6.: BP_PSL_Demo, Event Graph with Startup*

 ##### 2.3.2.2.
 Messaging Teardown

-On `EventEndPlay` the topic is unsubscribed and the MQTT-Client is disconnected (see figure 2.7.).
+On `EventEndPlay` the topic is unsubscribed.
+With event `HeartbeatDeactivate` the Mesh Component 'heart' and the TextRender-Actor stop its animation. `OnDisconnect` the MQTT-Client is disconnected (see figure 2.7.).

 ![BP_PSL_Demo, Event Graph with Teardownp](Docs/UEProjectHeartbeat-BP_PSL_Demo_Teardown.png)
 *Figure 2.7.: BP_PSL_Demo, Event Graph with Teardown*